Volunteer Work, Animal Welfare

 Costs & Services

-Our volunteer project in Animal Welfare in Bolivia includes:
+Our volunteer project in the Animal Sanctuary in Bolivia includes:

 - Shared room in Volunteer House